Kvnhooman/AAI521_Computer_vision_Group-4/README.md

 ## Licensing & Credits

-* Dataset: Food-101 by Bossard et al. (refer to dataset page for license terms).
+* **Dataset:** [Food-101 on Kaggle](https://www.kaggle.com/datasets/kmader/food41) — originally by Bossard et al.
+  Please refer to the dataset page for license terms and usage guidelines.

-* Code & models: [Your Team / Organization] — include a `LICENSE` file in the repo (MIT recommended for student projects unless otherwise required).
+* **Code & Models:** Developed by [Team4/ Applied AI CV Course @USD].
+  This repository is released under the **MIT License** — see the included `LICENSE` file for details.
+  MIT License allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, with proper attribution.

 ---